 Selecting a doctoral program comes down to personal choice.
 Students work closely with professors, and thus the support and mentoring you receive while pursuing your degree is as vital as the quality of the facilities.
 The most important question is whether there is a ''match'' between your research interest and faculty research.
 Many of the same questions you would ask about baccalaureate and nursing master's programs apply to doctoral programs.
 However, in a doctoral program, the contact with professors, the use of research equipment and facilities, and the program's flexibility in allowing you to choose your course of study are critical.

 Many nurses with doctoral degrees (a nursing Ph.D. or other type of doctorate) make the natural transition into an academic career, but there are many other career options available for nurses prepared at this level.

-For example, nurses prepared at the doctoral level are often hired by large consulting firms to work with others in designing solutions to health-care delivery problems.
-Others are hired by large hospital chains to manage various divisions, and some nurses with doctoral degrees are hired to manage complex health-care systems at the executive level.
+For example, nursing grads are often hired by large consulting firms to work with others in designing solutions to healthcare delivery problems.
+Others are hired by large hospital chains to manage various divisions, and some nurses with doctoral degrees are hired to manage complex healthcare systems at the executive level.

 On another front, they conduct research and formulate national and international healthcare policy.
 In short, because of the high level of education and a shortage of nurses prepared at this level, there are a number of options.